alx-sch/miniRT/README.md

 ---

-### Ray Direction Calculation
+### Computing Ray Directions

-The direction of a ray corresponding to a pixel on the viewport is calculated using normalized device coordinates.
+The direction of a camera ray corresponding to a pixel on the viewport is calculated using normalized device coordinates.
 These calculations map the 2D screen space into 3D world-space rays.

 **Steps to Calculate Ray Direction:**